ronalking182/Kingscode/posts/operator-in-java.md

 ```

-- **— : Decrement operator**, used for decrementing the value by 1.
+-**— : Decrement operator**, used for decrementing the value by 1.
 There are two varieties of decrement operators.
-    - **Post-decrement:** Value is first used for computing the result and then decremented.
+    -**Post-decrement:** Value is first used for computing the result and then decremented.
-    - **Pre-Decrement:** Value is decremented first, and then the result is computed.
+    -**Pre-Decrement:** Value is decremented first, and then the result is computed.

 ```
 --a **decrement** and then uses the variable.